 The Ed.D. in Educational Leadership prepares practitioner-scholars for leadership in education at the local, state, and national levels.
 Program content is both practical and scholarly; it blends issues important to practicing educational leaders with scholarship that can help analyze and address these issues.
 Program faculty are highly experienced school professionals and nationally recognized academic scholars who contribute to the central purpose of the program: preparing practitioner-scholars for effective and meaningful leadership.
 The Ed.D. dissertation is intended to study and address a contemporary problem of practice in K-20 schools through a leadership lens.

 State-wide program delivery

-Courses originate on one of the WSU campuses (Pullman, Spokane, Tri-Cities and Vancouver) and are available to students at all other WSU campuses (including Everett) via WSU’s videoconferencing system.
+Courses originate on one of the WSU campuses (Pullman, Spokane, Tri-Cities and Vancouver) and are available to students at all other WSU campuses via WSU’s videoconferencing system.
 Some courses may be taught using a hybrid model or augmented through on-line and/or alternative forms of videoconferencing.
-Attending classes at a non-WSU site (such as a school district office that uses the K-20 or Polycom system) might be possible for students who live 50+ miles from a WSU campus.
+Attending classes synchronously via Zoom might be possible for students who live 50+ miles from a WSU campus.
 Further details can be found in the application packet (PDF) or program handbook (PDF).